Branksome Hall KEY INSIGHTS

 ON SCHOOL LEADERSHIP

 Principal Karen Jurjevich came to the school in 1998, beginning a significant term of leadership.
-She brought experience working in independent schools, as well as public education. … She knows the full spectrum of education in Canada: public, private, coed, single-gender, JK through Grade 12.
-She has led Branksome Hall, with Weinstock in the deputy principal role, for more than 20 years—certainly one of the longest, most stable, and arguably most productive administrative relationships in Canadian education.
+She brought experience working in independent schools, as well as public education.… She knows the full spectrum of education in Canada: public, private, coed, single-gender, JK through Grade 12.
+She has led Branksome Hall, with Weinstock, who is now Head of Branksome’s Centre for Strategic Leadership, for 25 years—certainly one of the longest, most stable, and arguably most productive administrative relationships in Canadian education.
 “We have a really great partnership,” says Weinstock.
 “We have a lot of space around each other, and we’re very connected in our approach to things.”
 Each of them is inspiring in different ways, though both are adept at maintaining a close relationship with the breadth of the student body.
 Their office doors are open most days, and they are known to the students.
-Together, they also breathe life into the school, one that has shaped and defined its culture for more than two decades.
+Together, they also breathe a life into the school, one that has shaped and defined its culture for more than two decades.
 That is rightly a draw for the families that arrive here.

 ON THE SCHOOL’S VALUES